 Integrate security tools into development workflows: To keep up with the shift to DevOps and rapid release cycles, application security solutions need to integrate into security and development teams’ existing tools and processes as much as possible.
 Tacking additional steps onto the development process or forcing teams to interrupt their workflows to switch tools is becoming increasingly unfeasible within today’s development paradigms.
 In fact, AppSec tools that lack flexible APIs and customizable integrations will eventually be under-used, or not used at all.

-CA Veracode integrates with the development team’s IDEs, ticketing systems, and build systems.
-Get details on our integrations in the CA Veracode Integrations guide.
+Veracode integrates with the development team’s IDEs, ticketing systems, and build systems.
+Get details on our integrations in the Veracode Integrations guide.

 Assess web applications with dynamic analysis: One of our recent State of Software Security (SoSS) reports provides supporting data to the idea that multiple testing techniques are more effective than a single technology.
 SoSS version 7 shows statistically that there are significant differences in the types of vulnerabilities that are discovered by looking at applications dynamically at runtime, as compared to static tests in a non-runtime environment.